Svenska kraftnät and IPS – The Future is Now for NMM

 - The Short Circuit Planning Model that represents the current grid and includes zero and negative sequence data.

-- The Investments Planning Model is used as a basis for investigating various future modification and expansion scenarios.
+- The Investments Planning Model is used as a basis for investigating various future modifications and expansion scenarios.

 All of these models have been captured and are now targeted for central management using the NMDB developed by SvK and IPS in close collaboration.